SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 `MAX_SECONDS_FOR_SETUP` lets you to set how long to allow ALKiln to try to pull your interview package's code into the docassemble Playground.
 The default is currently 120 seconds (2 minutes).

-`ALKILN_VERSION` gives lets you control what npm version of ALKiln you're using.
-Read about that in [the "ALKiln's npm version" section](#set-alkiln-s-npm-version).
+`ALKILN_VERSION` can be useful for security.
+It gives lets you control what npm version of ALKiln you're using.
+Read about that in [the "ALKiln's npm version" security section](#set-alkiln-s-npm-version).

 If you're using a GitHub repository or organization secret, it will look very similar to the [required inputs described above](#required-inputs).
 Here the values are in context: